-In this paper, we propose a new access-efficient Bloom Filter architecture for networking devices, called Balanced Bloom Filter.
-We first maintain balancing schemes to distribute the elements between the memory blocks.
-At high level, before inserting an element, these schemes query the load of a memory block, and in case it exceeds some threshold the choose another memory block.
-Memory blocks are chosen by applying hash functions on the inserted element.
+Our Contributions: In this paper, we propose accessefficient balanced Bloom Filters.
+We first maintain loadbalancing schemes to distribute the elements between the memory blocks.
+The basic way of operation of these schemes is to query the load of the hashed memory block, and in case the load exceeds some threshold, another hash function is used.
 We also propose to use an optional overflow list to store elements that all hash functions used map to already overloaded memory blocks.